 Getting Your Pieces in Place

 For this guide, let’s keep it simple.
-There’s only a few things you really need.
+There are only a few things you really need:

 - A decently designed and performing website